aplteam/Tatin/docs/TatinForContributors.md

 * The wildcard character (`*`) can be used to identify a group
 * The first comment line after any header lines is displayed

-You may specify `'view'` as left argument to force the result of that function into a read-only edit window.
+You may specify `'view'` as the left argument to force the result of that function into a read-only edit window.

 Let's assume that you want to execute all tests of the group `API`: